gypsy-11/howtofundtravel/public/links/affiliate-links-usage.md

 - `safetywing` - SafetyWing nomad insurance

 ### Courses
-- `roadmap-course` - The Roadmap Course
+- `the-nomad-map-course` - The Nomad Map Course

 ## Manual Usage
 If you prefer not to use JavaScript, you can manually copy the HTML from `affiliate-links.json` and format it as needed.